-For the limiting magnitude in the spectroscopic observations, the previous observations show that typically it could reach V = 20 mag of SNR = 5 in the grism G6, with exposure of 1 hour, given by Huang, Wu & Li (2012).
+For the limiting magnitude in the spectroscopic observations, the previous observations show that typically it could reach V = 20 mag of S/N = 5 in the grism G6, with an exposure of 1 hour, given by Huang et al. (2012).

 3.2.
-The Spectrograph made by Optomechanics Research inc. (OMR)
+The Spectrograph Made by Optomechanics Research Inc. (OMR)

-The OMR is another low-intermediate resolution spectrograph available on the Cassegrain focus of the 2.16-m telescope.
-It was made by Optomechanics Research Inc. (Arizona, USA) at the end of 1994 and was tested on the 2.1m telescope at Kitt Peak.
+The OMR is another low-resolution spectrograph available on the Cassegrain focus of the 2.16-m telescope.
+It was made by Optomechanics Research Inc. (Arizona, USA) at the end of 1994 and was tested on the 2.1-m telescope at Kitt Peak.
 Then, it was installed on the 2.16-m telescope of Xinglong Observatory in 1995 and was available to astronomers in 1996.

 The optical layout of the OMR is shown in Figure 11.
-The system is composed of slit & decker assembly, filters, spectrograph, calibration system, collimator, gratings, CCD camera, guiding CCD camera, console and data collecting system.
+The system is composed of slit and decker assembly, filters, spectrograph, calibration system, collimator, gratings, CCD camera, guiding CCD camera, console, and data-collecting system.